brena-odwyer/brena-odwyer.github.io/en/index.md

 ---

 # About me
-Anthropologist and translator transitioning to backend development with a focus on JavaScript.

-PhD in Anthropology with a focus on human rights, diversity and inclusion, with professional experience in translation, proofreading, editing, copywriting and content production.
+Back-end developer, focusing on NodeJS JavaScript, rest API, MongoBD, GitHub and git.

+An anthropologist by training, I worked as a translator, copywriter, UX writer and digital content writer, mainly in marketing, and now I'm looking for an opportunity in the technology area.

 Experience in project management and fluent English.

+TOEFL score: 106 (2018)

 ## Education